nvx5/oriel-autorank/README.md

 ### 📄 License

 This project is open-source.
 Feel free to do anything with it.
+Best of luck getting your preferred programmes.
+Foundation years are a big adjustment but you'll smash it!
+Keep asking questions for your own learning and try not to get swept into the mindless admin trap!